Pupil Premium

 Children will be able to control a pencil to record their learning and develop secure writing skills and their gross motor skills will be in line with their peers.

-Secure good outcomes in phonics for both year 1 (Summer 2022) and year 2 (December 2021 and Summer 2022)
+Secure good outcomes in phonics for both year 1 and year 2

 % of eligible PP children achieve in line with non PP children excluding those with SEND barriers.